filipvabrousek/Exam/JS Exam/3 - Data-types-typed-arrays.md

 # Data types
-JS is high-level, dynamic, untyped, interpreted run-time language
+* JS is high-level, dynamic, untyped, interpreted run-time language
-variables don't have types - value have types
+* variables don't have types - value have types
-JS has 7 data types (6 primitives + Object)
+* has 7 data types (6 primitives + Object)
 --------------------------------------------
 **Number**
 **String**
 **Boolean**
 **Symbol**
 **Null**
 **Undefined**

 **Object**
-     * regular objects
+     1) regular objects
-     * Function - code snippet that can be called by other code or by itself, or a variable that refers to the function
+     2) Function - code snippet that can be called by other code or by itself, or a variable that refers to the function
-     * Date
+     3) Date
-     * Error
+     4) Error
-     * indexed collections (Arrays, typed Arrays)
+     5) indexed collections (Arrays, typed Arrays)
-     * keyed collections (Map, Set, WeakMap, WeakSet)
+     6) keyed collections (Map, Set, WeakMap, WeakSet)
-     * RegExp
+     7) RegExp